dell/csm-docs/content/docs/features/powerscale.md

 During the installation of CSI PowerScale driver version 1.6, no default Volume Snapshot Class will get created.

-Following are the manifests for the Volume Snapshot Class created during installation:
+Following are the manifests for the Volume Snapshot Class:

 1. VolumeSnapshotClass - v1
 ```yaml